syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Upgrade-from-major-version-to-service-pack-version.md

 ---
 layout: post
-title: Upgrade from major version to service pack version|Syncfusion
+title: Upgrade from major version to service pack version | Syncfusion
-description: upgrade from major version to service pack version
+description: Learn here all about Upgrading from major version to service pack version and more.
 platform: flutter
 control: Essential Studio
 documentation: ug